Ph.D. Degree Program

-- 3rd year.
-Write a dissertation proposal.
+- Year Three: Write a dissertation proposal.
 Form a dissertation committee.
-Successfully defend the dissertation proposal by the end of the 3rd year.
+Pass the Dissertation Proposal Examination by the end of the year.
 Apply for candidacy.

-- 4th and any additional years.
-Write a dissertation.
-Pass the final oral examination.
+- Year Four and Beyond: Write a dissertation.
+Pass the Final Oral Examination.

 The Computer Science Graduate Advisor of Record is responsible for the administration of the Computer Science graduate degree programs, including the Ph.D. program and the MS program.
 The Doctoral Advisor is a computer science faculty who directs the research by the student, with the goal of drafting a dissertation proposal for the dissertation proposal exam and writing a dissertation.